 MDM services, such as Microsoft Intune, can manage mobile and desktop devices running Windows 10.
 The built-in Windows 10 management client communicates with Intune to run enterprise management tasks.
 There are some tasks that you might need, such as advanced device configuration and troubleshooting.
 For Win32 app management, you can use the Win32 app management feature on your Windows 10 devices.

 The Intune management extension supplements the in-box Windows 10 MDM features.
 You can create PowerShell scripts to run on Windows 10 devices.
 For example, create a PowerShell script that does advanced device configurations.
-Then, upload the script to Intune, assign the script to an Azure Active Directory (AD) group, and run the script.
+Then, upload the script to Intune, assign the script to a Microsoft Entra group, and run the script.
 You can then monitor the run status of the script from start to finish.